ollybritton/GeneticTea/readme.md

 which is basically changing the above variables ever so slightly.
 You then need to drink the teas that are displayed afterwards.
 Repeat this process, until it gives you a final cup of tea – which should be the best!

-**Currently, you can only use copy and paste to use a previous save.**

 ___

 ## How it works.